Ehlers–Danlos syndrome: Causes

 Variations in these genes usually alter the structure, production, or processing of collagen or proteins that interact with collagen.
 Collagen provides structure and strength to connective tissue.
 A defect in collagen can weaken connective tissue in the skin, bones, blood vessels, and organs, resulting in the features of the disorder.
 Inheritance patterns depend on the specific syndrome.

 Most forms of EDS are inherited in an autosomal dominant pattern, which means only one of the two copies of the gene in question must be altered to cause a disorder.
 A few are inherited in an autosomal recessive pattern, which means both copies of the gene must be altered for a person to be affected.
 It can also be an individual (de novo or "sporadic") variation.
 Sporadic variations occur without any inheritance.

 Diagnosis

 A diagnosis can be made by an evaluation of medical history and clinical observation.
 The Beighton criteria are widely used to assess the degree of joint hypermobility.
 DNA and biochemical studies can help identify affected people.
-Diagnostic tests include collagen gene-variant testing, collagen typing via skin biopsy, echocardiogram, and lysyl hydroxylase or oxidase activity, but these tests are not able to confirm all cases, especially in instances of an unmapped variation, so clinical evaluation remains important.
+Diagnostic tests include collagen gene-variant testing, collagen typing via skin biopsy, echocardiogram, and lysyl hydroxylase or oxidase activity, but these tests cannot confirm all cases, especially in instances of an unmapped variation, so clinical evaluation remains important.
 If multiple members of a family are affected, prenatal diagnosis may be possible using a DNA information technique known as a linkage study.
 Knowledge about EDS among all kinds of practitioners is poor.
 Research is ongoing to identify genetic markers for all types.

+Diagnosing hEDS

+Because no single gene has been identified as the sole cause of the most common type of EDS, the hypermobile type, obtaining a diagnosis is often difficult.
+The 2017 diagnostic criteria are as follows: